Clark Range (California)

 The Clark Range is a subrange of California's Sierra Nevada in Yosemite National Park.
+Initially, the range was known as the "Merced Group" in early writings of Yosemite from Josiah Whitney and John Muir.

 Geography

 The range extends in a north–south direction from Quartzite Peak (37°43.0′N 119°25.5′W) to Triple Divide Peak (37°38.0′N 119°22.2′W) and separates the drainage basins of the Illilouette Creek from the uppermost portions of the Merced River.
 The range is named after Mount Clark, which was named after Galen Clark.

 The highest peak in the range is Merced Peak at 11726 ft.
 Second-highest is Red Peak, 11699 ft.

 Geology

 Metamorphic rock composes most of the Clark Range, with the granite of Mount Clark's summit being the main exception.